hpjeonGIT/class/udemy_100Lectures_on_LinuxKernelProgram/README.md

 # Class title
 - Learn Linux Kernel Programming by Linux Trainer
+- Interfacing kernel modules using insmod/rmmod using printk, init, exit
+- Actual kernel core programming is not addressed

 ## Lecture 1.2
 - Kernal module: loadable.
 Not requiring rebooting of the system